-The Coach is a neighbourhood pub and garden with good European food.
+The Coach is an independent pub and garden with good European food.
 Established in 1790, it has been the heart of the lively Clerkenwell community for generations.
 Lovingly restored, and with a menu from chef-restaurateur Henry Harris, it’s a warm and welcoming place to eat, drink and unwind.

-An old-fashioned independent pub, The Coach serves highly drinkable ales and draught lagers from craft breweries like Timothy Taylor, Portobello Brewery, Thornbridge and Stiegl from Austria.
+An old-fashioned neighbourhood pub, The Coach serves highly drinkable ales and draught lagers from independent or family-run breweries like Timothy Taylor, Portobello Brewery, Thornbridge and Stiegl.
 Henry and the team have compiled a list of wines that they enjoy drinking, balancing familiar Old World names with some new and interesting producers.
-We also offer grower Champagnes from independent vineyards and a selection of cocktails and sharpeners.
+We also offer grower Champagnes and a selection of cocktails and sharpeners.

-With leather banquettes, an oak-panelled bar, and interior designed by Liana Braune (Museum of Everything) who also selected the artworks throughout the building, The Coach has bundles of charm.
+With leather banquettes, an oak-panelled bar, and interior designed by Liana Braune who also selected the artworks throughout the building, The Coach has bundles of charm.
 If you’re feeling peckish, there are bar snacks, sausage rolls by the inch, and other good things.

 Monday to Saturday: 11am-11pm

 (kitchen open 12pm-4pm & bar snacks until 6pm)

 “Henry Harris is widely regarded as the best French chef with the decency to be British”

 Henry Harris, the chef-restaurateur behind Racine, brings his passion for French cooking to The Coach.
 Through careful sourcing of good seasonal ingredients, he has put together a great menu of bistro and restaurant classics.
 Expect signature dishes such as grilled rabbit, mustard sauce and smoked bacon; onglet, frites and aoli; and steak tartare, while on Sundays, it's the turn of his traditional roast.